 - You’ll need some unique content which will be what makes up the website.
 This can be created by you, a program or a Web professional depending on the option you choose.

-- You’ll need to get the unique content onto your Web server.
+- You’ll need to get the unique content (again, you wouldn't want to get into copyright issues) onto your Web server.
 This is called ‘publishing’ the content.

 - And you’ll need to ensure that your new domain name is “hooked up” with your specific Web server which is also called setting up the DNS (which stands for Domain Name System).